Back to Louisiana

 • Defines 'public entity', 'historical statue or monument', and 'Office of State Parks'.

-• Requires any historical statue or monument owned by a public entity, removed from display on or after August 1, 2006, to be transferred to the Office of State Parks.
+• Requires any historical statue or monument owned by a public entity that has been removed from public display since August 1, 2006 to be transferred to the Office of State Parks.

-• Specifies that the transfer includes all rights of custody and control.
+• Specifies that the transfer includes all rights of custody and control over the statues and monuments.

-• Directs the Office of State Parks to designate locations within state parks for these statues and monuments, ensuring preservation and public access.
+• Directs the Office of State Parks to designate locations within state parks for these historical items and ensures they are displayed with accurate interpretive signage.

-• Prohibits placing a historical statue or monument in the same parish from which it was removed.
+• Prohibits placing a statue or monument in the same parish from which it was removed.

 Who It Names or Affects

-• Public entities such as the state government and its subdivisions.
+• Public entities such as the state, municipalities, and other political subdivisions.

 • The Office of State Parks within the Department of Culture, Recreation and Tourism.